-In the USA they eat deep fried butter balls….
-So if you’re a fan of clogged arteries or you’ve simply lost the will to live, then deep fried butter is the recipe for you!
+In the USA deep fried butter is a thing, yes you read that right.
+So if you love clogged arteries or you’ve simply lost the will to live, then this deep-fried butter recipe is for you!

-Purportedly deep fried butter balls originated in Toronto, Canada, before becoming very popular in the United States, so it is probably more accurate to describe this dish as North American than just American.
+So perhaps it is more accurate to describe this dish as North American than just American.

 Whilst this recipe will be undoubtedly delicious, we can only endorse trying this deep fried butter balls recipe on very rare occasions and as part of a balanced diet.